 Vincent De Haître made his Olympic debut in 2014, four years earlier than he had originally targeted, after winning the 1000m and finishing third in the 1500m at the Canadian trials.
+He went on to post a top-20 finish in the 1000m in Sochi.
 In some ways, De Haître’s surprising success is much the same as teammate Anastasia Bucsis experienced four years earlier when she qualified for Vancouver 2010 as a 20-year-old underdog, a story in which he found much inspiration.

 De Haître has minimal international experience behind him.
 He finished 7th in the 1000m and 10th in the 1500m at the 2013 World Junior Championships and made his World Cup debut in the fall of 2013.